 The following cancers are considered part of mouth cancer:

 The inner lining of cheeks- also known as buccal mucosa

 The floor of the mouth (under the tongue)

 Epidemiology of Oral Cancer

-The characteristics of such patients depend on their:
+The characteristics of such patients depend on them:

-- Age: Although mouth cancer can affect younger people too, mostly people above 55 years are affected.
+Age: Although mouth cancer can affect younger people too, most people above 55 years are affected.

 Types of Mouth Cancer / Oral Cancer